stefanes/tibber-graph/OPTIONS.md

 **Option:** `color_price_line_by_average` | **Type:** Boolean | **Default:** `true`

 Color the price line based on average price.
 Blue for below average, amber for near average (±25%), red for above average.
-Future prices only.
+The average is calculated from the displayed price data.

 ## Auto-refresh Settings